geotrev/undernet/getmonolith.io.wiki/Typography.md

-Typography is a fairly light component in Monolith, but has many options for individual headers and text tags.
+Typography elements have many options for individual headers and text tags.
 Configuration can be found in `_config.scss`.

-You’ll be able to use the tags as classless wrappers, or add the class of another tag to customize it like another typography element.
+You’ll be able to use the tags as classless wrappers, or add the class of another tag to customize it like another typography element (useful for headers).

 In other words, this is visually identical: